flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 Events represent atomic operations.
 They must contain all the necessary data for us to later be able to reconstruct the object.
 They *can* also contain additional info.
-For example for audit purposes each event might have a `userId` and a `timestamp` set.
+For example, for audit purposes, each event might have a `userId` and a `timestamp` set.

 Each event has an `originEventId` that never changes and a `localEventId` that is assigned by the replica at the moment it observes that event.

-`objectId` field is the globally unique identifier of the object the event is related to.
+The `objectId` field is the globally unique identifier of the object the event is related to.
 In the example above that object is my user's profile.

 To reconstruct an actual value-object from a log of events, we can use a
 reducer: